Concepts and methods for predicting viral evolution: Notes

 \item Due to intense sequencing efforts during the past decade, over 100,000 influenza and several million SARS-CoV-2 genomes have become available to the scientific community.
 Keeping track of the genetic variation observed in sequenced viral samples is a bioinformatic bottleneck~\cite{Hodcroft2021}; the challenges for computational analysis will increase with time.
 Two recently published methods, MAPLE~\cite{DeMaio2023} and USHER~\cite{Turakhia2021}, overcome the bioinformatic bottleneck using efficient algorithmic solutions within a maximum-parsimony framework.
 These approaches do not include the inference of ancestral sequences and the timing of internal nodes, which represents a second computationally expensive process.
 To address the high computational demand of maximum-likelihood approaches, a common procedure is to subsample available data to a few thousand sequences.
 This method is adequate for displaying major clades of the evolving viral population, but subsampling may miss clades at small population frequency, including recently emerged, fast-growing clades.
 Here we implement a maximum-likelihood inference procedure for a subtree partitioning of the global tree, which avoids the need for subsampling.

 \item Glossary of antigenicity measures.
 (1) Cross-neutralization matrix, $T_{\alpha}^\kappa$: average neutralization titers of antisera from immune class $\kappa$ against viral strains from clade $\alpha$.
 (2)~Cross-immunity matrix, $c_\alpha^\kappa$: expected cross-protection, or reduction of susceptibility, of an individual from immune class $\kappa$ against viral strains from clade $\alpha$.
 (3)~Population immunity trajectories, $C_\alpha^\kappa(t)$: population immunity, or reduction of viral growth, for strains of clade $\alpha$ induced by previous infections by strains from clade $\kappa$.
 (4)~Population immunity profile, $\bar C_{\alpha}(t)$: total population immunity against strains from clade $\alpha$.
-(5)~Vaccine protection profile, $c_{\alpha}^\vac$: cross-protection, or reduction of susceptibility, against viral strains from clade $\alpha$ induced by a given vaccine (vac) in a naive host.
+(5)~Average population immunity, $\bar C (t)$: net population immunity against the population of circulating strains.
+(6)~Vaccine protection profile, $c_{\alpha}^\vac$: cross-protection, or reduction of susceptibility, against viral strains from clade $\alpha$ induced by a given vaccine (vac) in a naive host.
 Results in a time-dependent mean protection, $\bar c^{\rm vac} (t)$, against circulating strains.
-(6)~Differential vaccine protection profile, $\Delta c_{\alpha}^\vac(t)$: cross-protection, or reduction of susceptibility, against viral strains from clade $\alpha$ induced by a given vaccine (vac) in a population with pre-existing immunity profile $\bar C_{\alpha}(t)$.
+(7)~Differential vaccine protection profile, $\Delta c_{\alpha}^\vac(t)$: cross-protection, or reduction of susceptibility, against viral strains from clade $\alpha$ induced by a given vaccine (vac) in a population with pre-existing immunity profile $\bar C_{\alpha}(t)$.
 Results in a time-dependent differential mean protection, $\Delta \bar c^{\rm vac} (t)$, against circulating strains.